ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 tso
+  Attributes for the RACF TSO segment.

-  Attributes for how TSO should handle a user profile.
+  Configures TSO settings for the user profile.

+  only valid for :emphasis:`scope=user`\ , :emphasis:`operation=create` and :emphasis:`operation=update`.

   | **required**: False
   | **type**: dict

   account_num
-    User's default TSO account number when logging in.
+    Specifies the user's default TSO account number at logon.

-    Maximum length of 40 characters.
+    Maximum length of 39 characters.

-    An empty value deletes this field.
+    To delete this field from the profile, set :literal:`account\_num=""`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: str

   logon_cmd
-    Command that needs to be run during TSO/E logon.
+    Specifies the command to run during TSO/E logon.

     Maximum length of 80 characters.

     This option keeps case.

-    An empty value deletes this field.
+    To delete this field from the profile, set :literal:`logon\_cmd=""`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: str

   logon_proc
-    User's default logon procedure.
+    Specifies the user's default logon procedure.

     The value for this field is 1 to 8 alphanumeric characters.

-    An empty value deletes this field.
+    To delete this field from the profile, set :literal:`logon\_proc=""`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: str

   dest_id
-    Default destination to which the user can route dynamically allocated SYSOUT data sets.
+    Specifies the default destination for dynamically allocated SYSOUT data sets.

     The value for this field is 1 to 7 alphanumeric characters.

-    An empty value deletes this field.
+    To delete this field from the profile, set :literal:`dest\_id=""`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: str

   hold_class
-    User's default hold class.
+    Specifies the user's default hold class.

     This option consists of 1 alphanumeric character.

-    An empty value deletes this field.
+    To delete this field from the profile, set :literal:`hold\_class=""`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: str

   job_class
-    User's default job class.
+    Specifies the user's default job class.

     This option consists of 1 alphanumeric character.

-    An empty value deletes this field.
+    To delete this field from the profile, set :literal:`job\_class=""`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: str

   msg_class
-    User's default message class.
+    Specifies the user's default message class.

     This option consists of 1 alphanumeric character.

-    An empty value deletes this field.
+    To delete this field from the profile, set :literal:`msg\_class=""`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: str

   sysout_class
-    User's default SYSOUT class.
+    Specifies the user's default SYSOUT class.

     This option consists of 1 alphanumeric character.

-    An empty value deletes this field.
+    To delete this field from the profile, set :literal:`sysout\_class=""`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: str

   region_size
-    Minimum region size if the user does not request a region size at logon.
+    Specifies the minimum region size if none is requested at logon.

     A value between 0 and 2,096,128.

-    A value of \-1 deletes this field.
+    When :literal:`region\_size=\-1` is set, this field is set to :literal:`00000000`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: int

   max_region_size
-    Maximum region size that the user can request at logon.
+    Specifies the maximum region size that can be requested at logon.

     A value between 0 and 2,096,128.

-    A value of \-1 deletes this field.
+    When :literal:`max\_region\_size=\-1` is set, this field is set to :literal:`00000000`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: int

   security_label
-    User's security label if the user specifies one on the TSO logon panel.
+    Specifies the user's security label on the TSO logon panel.

-    An empty value deletes this field.
+    To delete this field from the profile, set :literal:`security\_label=""`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: str

   unit_name
-    Default name of a device or group of devices that a procedure uses for allocations.
+    Specifies the default device or device group name used for allocations.

     The value for this field is 1 to 8 alphanumeric characters.

-    An empty value deletes this field.
+    To delete this field from the profile, set :literal:`unit\_name=""`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: str

   user_data
-    Optional installation data defined for the user profile.
+    Specifies optional installation data for the user profile.

     Must be 4 EBCDIC characters.

-    An empty value deletes this field.
+    When :literal:`user\_data=""` is set, this field is set to :literal:`0000`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: str

   delete
-    Delete the whole TSO block from the profile.
+    Setting to :literal:`true` deletes the whole TSO block from the profile.

-    This option is only valid when updating profiles, it will be ignored when creating one.
+    This option is only valid when :literal:`operation=update`\ ; it is ignored for all other values, including :literal:`operation=create`.

-    This option is mutually exclusive with every other option in this section.
+    This option is mutually exclusive with :literal:`account\_num`\ , :literal:`logon\_cmd`\ , :literal:`logon\_proc`\ , :literal:`dest\_id`\ , :literal:`hold\_class`\ , :literal:`job\_class`\ , :literal:`msg\_class`\ , :literal:`sysout\_class`\ , :literal:`region\_size`\ , :literal:`max\_region\_size`\ , :literal:`security\_label`\ , :literal:`unit\_name`\ , and :literal:`user\_data`.

     | **required**: False
     | **type**: bool